Denise Huxtable: Role

 The Cosby Show follows the daily goings-on of the Huxtable family, an upper-middle class African American family who reside in Brooklyn, New York.
 The family is run by Dr. Cliff Huxtable (Bill Cosby), an obstetrician, and his wife Clair (Phylicia Rashad), a lawyer.
 The second eldest of their five children, Denise is a younger sister of Sondra (Sabrina Lebeauf) and an elder sister to Theo (Malcolm-Jamal Warner), Vanessa (Tempestt Bledsoe) and Rudy (Keshia Knight Pulliam).
 After graduating from high school, Denise leaves home to pursue post-secondary education at the fictional, historically black Hillman College, the college both her parents and grandparents had attended.

-A Different World originally focuses on the character during her freshman and sophomore years at Hillman, revolving around her as she meets new friends and adjusts to college life.
-However, Denise constantly struggles with her finances and academics to the point of which she ultimately drops out, becoming the first member of her family to drop out of college.
+A Different World focuses on the character during her freshman and sophomore years at Hillman, revolving around her as she meets new friends and adjusts to college life.
+However, Denise constantly struggles with her finances and academics to the point that she ultimately drops out, becoming the first member of her family to drop out of college.
 After leaving Hillman, Denise returns to her childhood home in the hopes of forging her own "alternative path" towards success.

 Initially interested in becoming either a fashion designer or record producer, Denise pursues several short-lived part-time jobs, from which she is either fired or quits after a brief period of time, before traveling to Africa to work as a wildlife photographer's assistant.
-Denise returns to the Huxtable household one year later, this time as the second wife of a divorced Naval officer, Lt.
-Martin Kendall (Joseph C. Phillips) – who she marries without her family's knowledge – and stepmother to his three-year-old daughter Olivia (Raven-Symoné).
+Denise returns to the Huxtable household one year later, this time as the second wife of a divorced United States Navy officer, Lt.
+Martin Kendall (Joseph C. Phillips) – who she has married without her family's knowledge – and stepmother to his three-year-old daughter Olivia (Raven-Symoné).
 After developing an interest in teaching children with learning disabilities, Denise eventually decides to enroll at Medgar Evers College.
-Finally, Denise relocates to Asia to live with Martin, where he is stationed for the remainder of the series, while Olivia remains in Brooklyn with her parents.
-In the series finale, Denise phone calls her family from Asia to announce that she is pregnant with her and Martin's first child.
+When Martin receives a posting to a naval base in Singapore, he and Denise move there and leave Olivia in the Huxtables' care.
+In the series finale, Denise telephones the family from Singapore to announce that she and Martin are now expecting their first child together.